The role of disorder in the synthesis of metastable zinc zirconium nitrides: Discussion and implications

-What is the physical rationale behind the higher cation disorder tolerance in RS \ce{ZnZrN2}, and why do we also observe BN experimentally in the Zn-Zr-N phase space?
 In practice, cation disorder is ubiquitous in ternary nitrides,\cite{quayle2015charge, lany2017monte, schnepf2020utilizing} especially in materials synthesized at high effective temperatures (as present in sputtering).
-Thus, modeling small ordered unit cells may not adequately capture energetic information in these systems.
-Here, we explicitly consider the energetic effects of random disorder in \ce{ZnZrN2} polymorph structures.
-One common method to simulate disorder is the special quasirandom structures (SQS) method, which models random atomic decorations on a lattice in relatively small unit cells.\cite{zunger1990special} This is achieved by searching for unit cells that reproduce or approximate pair (or higher order) correlation functions up to a cutoff distance by minimizing an objective function (a metric to assess the "goodness" of the disordered structure with respect to the correlation functions).
-Here, we calculate a set of SQS structures with 64 atoms for each structure class using the \texttt{ATAT} package,\cite{van2009multicomponent, van2013efficient} selecting only structures with the lowest objective functions (see SI and the python module \texttt{pymatgen.command\_line.mcsqs\_caller} for equations and details).
-Each SQS structure is relaxed, its formation enthalpy is computed with GGA and then SCAN, and it is assigned to its closest structure prototype class via a structure-matching algorithm (see SI) to account for any SQS structures that relaxed to a different geometry.
-For each structure class $k$, the resulting SQS formation energies all are within $\sim$10 eV of one another; these energies are then ensemble-averaged to best represent the random disorder formation energy, $\Delta H_{k}^\mathrm{disordered}$.
+Thus, modeling small, cation-ordered unit cells as in \autoref{fig:free_energy} may not adequately capture energetic information in these systems.
+Here, the energetic effects of random cation disorder in \ce{ZnZrN2} polymorph structures are explicitly considered by generating random disordered structures in each structure class using the SQS method, as described previously.
+For each structure class $k$, these resulting formation energies all are within $\sim$0.010 eV/atom of one another; these energies are then ensemble-averaged to best represent the formation energy of a randomly disordered phase, referred to as $\Delta H_{k}^\mathrm{dis}$.